 How To Get Your Kid’s LEGOs Off The Floor And Onto The Wall

-These 10-inch x 10-inch adjoining plates are the best kind of wallpaper for kids.
+Brik Tiles — 10-inch x 10-inch adjoining plates that are compatible with LEGOs — are the best kind of wallpaper for kids.
 Not only can they change the pattern on a whim (as they’re wont to do), but you don’t have to break out the paint thinner and putty knife to do it.
-Each tile has an adhesive back that can be reused multiple times and stuck on everything from the fridge to the toilet (for target practice, of course).
+Each Brik Tile has an adhesive back that can be reused multiple times and stuck on everything from the fridge to the toilet (for target practice, of course).
 And while your kids may mostly create fun pixel art using colorful 1-inch x 1-inch pieces, you can add on hook-like pieces for pictures, keys, or small shelves.

 Don’t feel too left out.
 If your wife won’t let you cover the bedroom in LEGO Batman paraphernalia there’s also a “Structure Kit.”
 Put it up in the office, entryway, or kitchen to hold the mail, pens, business cards, and sunglasses.
 Brik Tiles don’t ship until October, (and remember, they’re LEGO compatible, not official gear), but you can preorder now and up the resale value of your home.